8 Things Teachers Need if We Want To Save Education in 2024

 Check out our Teacher Salary Stories series to get a feel for how far current teacher salaries actually go.

-6. Ban or limit cell phone use
+6. Stricter cell phone policies

 Solution: Cell phone bans

 You don’t have to tell teachers that school buildings are insufficient learning environments.
-Many are even falling apart and this impacts low-income students the most.
+Many are even falling apart, and this impacts low-income students the most.

 Solution: Invest in school buildings

 This is a solution that requires state and local government intervention.
 In Orange County, Florida, in 2021, more than half of the 202 schools had been renovated.
 Orange County school officials created and implemented a long-term plan for facilities improvement, and took the opportunity to upgrade and improve conditions for teaching and learning, in addition to making basic renovations.
-For example, replacing HVAC systems with quieter, more efficient ones so the acoustics in schools are improved as well as the heating and cooling.
+For example, replace HVAC systems with quieter, more efficient ones so the acoustics in schools are improved as well as the heating and cooling.

-Teachers just want to teach, and see students have that spark when they finally get it or learn something new.
-Teachers in the Helpline felt like with the constant focus on new initiatives–Common Core, accountability, state testing–they couldn’t just teach.
+Teachers just want to teach and see students have that spark when they finally get it or learn something new.
+Teachers in the Helpline felt like with the constant focus on new initiatives—Common Core, accountability, state testing—they couldn’t just teach.
 It’s time to get back to basics.

-From a reduction in arts education to an increase in class sizes, teaching is changing and some changes need to be reversed.
+From a reduction in arts education to an increase in class sizes, teaching is changing, and some changes need to be reversed.
 As Terri wrote in the Helpline, “content is vast, however many teachers do not teach foundational skills.
 The obsession with data and testing has also negatively impacted teaching.
 Students have lost the intrinsic love of learning.”

 Solution: Let teachers teach

-Letting teachers teach means providing smaller class sizes and the freedom to make decisions about how much recess time kids need, how to incorporate art, or how much time kindergarteners should spend playing.
+Letting teachers teach means providing smaller class sizes and the freedom to make decisions about how much recess time kids need, how to incorporate art, or how much time kindergartners should spend playing.
 Teachers know what’s good for kids and their growth, and helping kids find joy in learning is what teachers love to do!